asantaelly/usalama-relini/README.md

     php artisan serve
  ```

- Then go to the localhost:<port-number> though your browser
+ Then go to the localhost:port-number though your browser

  # Note